The structure of hybrid neutron star in Einstein-$\Lambda$ gravity: Dynamical stability

 \section{Dynamical stability}

 To consider dynamically stability condition the adiabatic index $(\gamma )$ is plotted in radius parameter in Fig. \ref{gama}.
-This condition, which is $ \gamma >\frac{4}{3}$, imply that star is stable against the radial adiabatic infinitesimal perturbations \cite{Chandrasekhar,Bardeen,Knutsen,Kalam}.
-The $ \gamma $ formula is
+This condition (which is $ \gamma >\frac{4}{3}$) implies that stars are stable against the radial adiabatic infinitesimal perturbations \cite {Chandrasekhar,Bardeen,Knutsen,Kalam}.
+The $\gamma $ can be obtained by the following relation,

-In Fig. \ref{gama}, we see that the hybrid neutron star are stable against the radial adiabatic infinitesimal perturbations.
-Here there is an interesting results.
-The obtained results in ref. \cite{EslamYB}, showed that, the existence of quark matter at center of neutron stars (or hybrid neutron stars) led to unstable against the radial adiabatic infinitesimal perturbations, while by applying the effect of cosmological constant to these stars, the dynamically stability keeps inside it.
+In addition to the above approaches, we investigate the dynamical stability by using Shapiro and Teukolsky's point of view \cite{Shapiro}.
+They believe that for dynamical stability, the pressure-averaged value of adiabatic index $\overline{\gamma }=\frac{\int_{0}^{R}\gamma pr^{2}dr}{\int_{0}^{R}pr^{2}dr}$ , must be greater than $\frac{4}{3}$.
+The determined results of the average value of $\overline{\gamma }$ for different cosmological constants are as follows

+The obtained results in Fig. \ref{gama}, and value of $\overline{\gamma }$, show that by applying the effect of the cosmological constant to hybrid neutron stars, these objects are stable against the radial adiabatic infinitesimal perturbations.